Datacentre & Cloud Infrastructure Summit (DCCI) Gears Up To Transform The Kingdom's Digital Future

 During the course of two days, DCCI will present an unparalleled opportunity to learn the latest intel, shake hands and network with industry's very best, have one-on-one interactions with hand-picked profiles and last but not least forge strategic partnerships for growth & development.

-Director of Tradepass , Gijesh Menon stated his organisation's exemplary vision behind bringing this platform to the Kingdom,“The Datacentre & Cloud Infrastructure Summit (DCCI) is an effort towards powering an era that comes entwined with progress and global collaborations.
+Organiser and CEO of Tradepass, Sudhir Ranjan Jena stated his organisation's exemplary vision behind bringing this platform to the Kingdom,“The Datacentre & Cloud Infrastructure Summit (DCCI) is an effort towards powering an era that comes entwined with progress and global collaborations.
 With a focus on Saudi Arabia's booming digital infrastructure landscape, DCCI will be a cornerstone for driving the latest datacentre & cloud innovations in the country that's intrinsic to the Kingdom's post-oil economy.”

 About Tradepass